x

 Mayor Daniel Rickenmann and other city officials held a press conference Friday next to the canal to detail several projects that will soon get underway.

-Starting next August, repairs will begin on the embankment where the breach occurred.
+Repairs will begin next August on the embankment where the breach occurred.
 The existing embankment will be removed, and the breach area will be reconstructed.
 The city’s hydroelectric plant will also be renovated.
 At the same time, the canal’s headgates will be prepared or replaced.

 The third project is the resilient water supply, which will provide a new water intake on the Congaree River.
-It will supply up to 80 million gallons of water a day and will minimize reliance on the canal.
+It will supply up to 80 million gallons of water daily, minimizing reliance on the canal.

 “We need to provide services for those people, and water is a very basic commodity that people can't live with[out].
 I think that one of the reasons why we have authorities in cities to provide those services for our citizens,” said Carlton Larmon, a West Columbia resident.

-Mayor Rickenmann says that the total funding of the recovery will cost around 120 million dollars, 100 of that is coming from federal and state agencies.
+Mayor Rickenmann says the total recovery funding will be around $120 million, of which $100 million will come from federal and state agencies.

 Before You Leave, Check This Out